From Spain to Space: The Timeless Tale of Merino Wool

 Image ©National Portrait Gallery

-Over the next few centuries, the Merino breed eventually spread globally, reaching regions which now possess the largest populations of the sheep such as New Zealand and Australia (where Merinos now make up 50% of all sheep).
+Over the next few centuries, the Merino breed eventually spread globally, reaching regions which now possess the largest populations of the sheep such as New Zealand and Australia (where Merinos now make up 50% of all sheep), and China.
 From the original breed, numerous recognised variants have emerged, including the American Merino and Delaine Merino (USA), the Australian Merino, Booroola Merino, and Peppin Merino in (Australia and New Zealand), and the Gentile di Puglia or Italian Merino, Merinolandschaf (Germany), and the French Rambouillet (being French this also makes for great mutton).

 Today, Merinos continue to be widely bred and can be extremely valuable - the record price for a Merino ram was set at A$450,000 (£234,000), sold at the 1988 Merino ram sale in Adelaide, South Australia.